awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pools-eventbridge-events.md

 }
 ```

-**Instances launching outside of the warm pool**
+### Example 3: Amazon EC2 Auto Scaling adds a new instance to the Auto Scaling group<a name="warm-pool-example-3"></a>

-The following example shows an event for a lifecycle hook for the `Pending:Wait` state\.
-It represents an instance that is launching directly into the Auto Scaling group\.
+In this example event, the state of a new instance \(not an instance from the warm pool\) changes to `Pending:Wait` when it is added to the Auto Scaling group\.
+This occurs because of a lifecycle hook for scale\-out events\.

 ```
 {